Arms Warrior DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.0.7

 using Charge to generate extra Rage during your rotation.
 Care

-should be taken to do this between autoattack swings, when
+should be taken to do this between autoattack swings when

 Colossus Smash is not active.

-Heroic Leap can be also be
+Heroic Leap can also be

 Movement and Mobility